ffxstyleguide/styleguide-afr/_section_form_elements/-buttons.md

 ---
-title:  buttons
+title: Buttons
-menu-item: true
 sub-section-class: styleguide-subsection--buttons
 ---

-## Buttons
-{: .styleguide-heading}

-these are buttons what are they for
+Our buttons come in Primary, Secondary and Tertiary flavours, two available colours for each.

 ### Primary Buttons
 {: .styleguide-heading}